stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 Haskell has a special construct for single constructor data types wrapping just a single value:
 `newtype`s.
-In Idris2, there is no such thing, however, single value wrappers are automatically discarded by the backends, so the effect is the same as with Haskell's `newtype`s.
+In Idris, there is no such thing, however, single value wrappers are automatically discarded by the backends, so the effect is the same as with Haskell's `newtype`s.
 For instance, in the following